-The primary difference are the servers DreamPress is hosted on.
+The primary difference is the servers DreamPress is hosted on.
 With DreamPress, all WordPress sites are hosted on DreamCompute, DreamHost's cloud service.

 In addition, WordPress is automatically installed on every instance of DreamPress.
 On a shared hosting plan, WordPress can be installed through the One-Click Install feature located in the DreamHost control panel.

 Is there only one DreamPress plan?